nathanhoad/godot_dialogue_manager/docs/FAQ.md

 ## How can I support this project?

 There are a few ways you can support the development of Dialogue Manager.
-You can [become a patron on Patreon](https://patreon.com/nathanhoad), [buy me a coffee on Ko-fi](https://ko-fi.com/nathanhoad), or [become a GitHub sponsor](https://github.com/sponsors/nathanhoad).
+You can [become a patron on Patreon](https://patreon.com/nathanhoad) or [sponser me on GitHub](https://github.com/sponsors/nathanhoad).

-If you're not in a position to do any of those things then you can just [give me a sub or like on YouTube](https://youtube.com/@nathan_hoad).
+If you're not in a position to do either of those things then you can just [give me a sub or like on YouTube](https://youtube.com/@nathan_hoad).

 ## How do I stop my player from moving while dialogue is showing?